Bell II, British Columbia

-Bell II is an unincorporated community in the Skeena Mountains of northwestern British Columbia, Canada.
+Bell II (/bɛl tu/) is an unincorporated community in the Skeena Mountains of northwestern British Columbia, Canada.
 It is located along the Stewart–Cassiar Highway (Highway 37), about 252 km north of Kitwanga and 239 km south of Dease Lake.
 The name derives from being located at the second bridge crossing of the Bell-Irving River.
 In addition to being a pit stop on the Stewart-Cassiar Highway, Bell II is one of the largest heliskiing areas operated by Last Frontier Heliskiing.

 History

-Bell II began in 1979 when Ernie Kreese built Bell 2 Crossing in 1979 as a basic gas station and garage for travellers heading to the Yukon and Alaska, just south the second crossing of the Bell-Irving River, with a small restaurant and cabins later added to the facility.
+Bell II began in 1979 when Ernie Kreese built Bell 2 Crossing as a basic gas station and garage for travellers heading to the Yukon and Alaska, just south of the second crossing of the Bell-Irving River, with a small restaurant and cabins later added to the facility.
 In 1990, Bell II (not Bell 2 or Bell Two) was adopted as an official place due to it being a well-established local name.
 In 1996, the founding partners of Last Frontier Heliskiing, George Rosset, Franz Fux, Mike Watling and Geoff Straight explored the Skeena Mountains surrounding Bell II to evaluate the potential for a new heliskiing destination.
 In 1998, they purchased the property renamed it Bell 2 Lodge and between 1998 and 2003 completely rebuilt and expanded the facility, with additional upgrades in 2013.